 Using Your Credit Card/ Debit Card For Making Purchases

 - Call Your Credit Card Company Before You Leave: You need to inform your bank that you’ll be using your card in Europe.
-If you don’t tell them they’ll probably but your account on hold because they assume the charges are fraudulent.
+If you don’t tell them, they’ll probably put your account on hold because they’ll assume the charges are fraudulent.

 - Bring A Few Credit Cards: If a card gets stolen you can just use one of your other cards.
 Just don’t carry all your cards in the same wallet/bag.